 5. “We’ve found that X is a common source of pain for our customers.
 How do you feel about it?”

 Some people have a problem with pain point discovery, and they could use your guidance.
+They may have gotten so used to dealing with pain, they don’t feel it the same way anymore.
 This type of question helps by providing a frame of reference for the client.
 You’re not trying to sell them anything or lead them to a specific topic.
-Instead, you’re offering up a topic of conversation and allowing them to open up about their own specific problems in relation to a known pain point.
+Instead, you’re offering up a topic of conversation and allowing them to open up about their unique problems in relation to a known pain point.

 Shift Your Pain Point Discovery Strategy